 The 'internet of things' will have a revolutionary role in defining next generation engineering and services.
 The key technical challenge is to be able to fabricate devices at small enough geometry, in a highly repeatable manner, over very large areas, using inexpensive processing, and can be scaled-up without losing the performance advantages in the fabrication of the device systems.

 Our objective is to position the United Kingdom in a leadership position to define this future.
-To do this we propose to purchase a nanomanufacturing research tool that will enable us to pull together the strongest possible team of users, designers and engineers to work as a team to produce multi-functional novel devices and systems via innovative fabrication research.
 The main tool will help develop a nano-fabrication capability, which provides an inexpensive, high throughput, high-performance platform integrating sensors, actuators, communication, energy capture and storage functions with low power circuits.

 The platform will enable the design and prototyping a large variety of devices and sensors.
 Our project partners and supporters will employ these new scale-up capabilities to design, develop, and manufacture sensors for smart homes, vehicles, wearables, hospitals, and cities.